At WGG Kindy, our focus in on having FUN, learning through play and developing the whole child.

 Our Core Values

-These five values work together to provide a stimulating environment, nurturing relationships and positive learning experiences.
+These six values work together to provide a stimulating environment, nurturing relationships and positive learning experiences.
 These values permeate throughout the Wynnum General Gordon Community.

 More than just a pretty picture, the Wynnum General Gordon logo was redesigned in 2018 by a generous parent in our community and is full of symbolism.